United States patent law

 Under United States law, a patent is a right granted to the inventor of a (1) process, machine, article of manufacture, or composition of matter, (2) that is new, useful, and non-obvious.
-A patent is the right to exclude others, for a limited time (usually, 20 years) from profiting from a patented technology without the consent of the patent holder.
-Specifically, it is the right to exclude others from: making, using, selling, offering for sale, importing, inducing others to infringe, applying for an FDA approval, and/or offering a product specially adapted for practice of the patent.
+A patent is the right to exclude others, for a limited time (usually, 20 years) from unlawful profiting from a patented technology without the written consent of the patent holder or procedures established by law.
+Specifically, it is the right to exclude others from making, using, selling, offering for sale, importing, inducing others to infringe by applying for FDA approval, and/or offering a product specially adapted for practice of the patent.